 What areas of the body can be treated?

-Both blue light therapy and red light therapy is safe for use on all areas of the body.
+Light therapy is safe and effective for use on all areas of the body.
 Commonly treated areas include the face, chest, back, legs, arms, and hands.

 How long are light therapy treatments?